 Benefits Acheive Tahoe

 Based in Tahoe City, California, Morrison has spent his entire life skiing and climbing in the Sierra Nevada.
-He and his brother, John, also an accomplished mountain athlete, grew up in Walnut Creek, three hours from Squaw Valley, skiing and chasing the likes of Scot Schmidt every weekend through high school.
+He and his brother, John, also an accomplished mountain athlete, grew up in Walnut Creek, three hours from Squaw Valley, skiing and chasing the likes of Scott Schmidt every weekend through high school.
 Jim started spending ski seasons in Squaw in 1990, eventually settling there permanently.
 Known for his big heart and big engine, Jim quietly excels in most feats he attempts, whether it’s an Ironman triathlon or climbing El Capitan in Yosemite all while running his own custom home construction business in Tahoe.
 As a premier member of the The North Face athlete roster, Jim is the recent first descentionist of the coveted Lhotse Couloir.

 Benefits Sierra Community House

 When Kit DesLauriers skied Mt.
 Everest in 2006, she became the first person in the world to ski the 7 Summits, meaning she skied from the summit of the highest mountain on each of the seven continents.
 The 50-year-old mother of two is also the first female to win back-to-back Freeride World Tour championships, solo the Grand Teton (in between coaching soccer practice and picking her daughters up from school), ski the Polish Glacier on Aconcagua and make a complete ski descent of Vinson Massif, the highest mountain in Antarctica, among other feats.
 Beyond the 7 Summits, Kit has skied first descents in Alaska’s Brooks Range, has explored and helped preserve the Arctic National Wildlife Refuge and was named a National Geographic Adventurer of the Year.